Stargate Origins

-The program is a prequel to the other works in the franchise, taking place in 1939, several decades before the events of the 1994 Stargate film and its subsequent sequel series.
+The program is a prequel to the other works in the franchise, taking place in 1939, some decades before the events of the 1994 Stargate film and its subsequent sequel series.
 It follows a young Catherine Langford (a minor character from the 1994 film and Stargate SG-1), who goes through the Stargate in a quest to save her father.

-The series was announced on July 20, 2017 at the 2017 San Diego Comic Con as part of Stargate SG-1's 20th anniversary celebration.
+The series was announced on July 20, 2017 at the 2017 San Diego Comic-Con as part of Stargate SG-1's 20th anniversary celebration.
 It consists of ten episodes, each 10 minutes in length.
-A 104-minute-long "Feature Cut" titled Stargate Origins: Catherine and acting as a film was released on June 19, 2018 on digital retail outlets around the world in SD, HD, and 4K formats.
+The episodes were concatenated together into a 104-minute-long standalone film, a "Feature Cut" entitled Stargate Origins: Catherine.
+That film was released on June 19, 2018 on digital retail outlets around the world in SD, HD, and 4K formats.